-Back in January, the World Economic Forum released their annual Global Risks Report and ranked failure of climate change mitigation and adaptation as the top risk and water crises as the third biggest risk.
+Back in January, the World Economic Forum released its annual Global Risks Report and ranked failure of climate change mitigation and adaptation as the top risk and water crises as the third biggest risk.

 This sense was reinforced by speakers and attendees at the 2016 National Planning Conference.
 In a survey of planners released at the conference, a whopping 80 percent of respondents listed water among the top issues confronting their community.

 But rather than feeling glum about the risks of water, planners at the conference were eager to explore new approaches to confronting the issue.
 Attendees were challenged and energized by multiple keynotes focused on water.
-Opening speaker Jack Uldrich touched on the potential emergence of new technologies to help address challenges of water scarcity, safety and “smarter” infrastructure.
+Opening speaker Jack Uldrich touched on the potential emergence of new technologies to help address challenges of water scarcity, safety, and "smarter" infrastructure.

 NOAA Administrator Dr. Kathryn Sullivan touted new federal data tools aimed at supporting and improving local water planning.
-Among the highlights of Dr. Sullivan’s presentation was a new water “dashboard” to help planners bring critical information about climate change and storms to local residents and policymakers.
-Meanwhile, APA encouraged planning advocates to support efforts in Congress to expand NOAA’s Digital Coast initiative.
+Among the highlights of Dr. Sullivan's presentation was a new water "dashboard" to help planners bring critical information about climate change and storms to residents and policymakers.
+Meanwhile, APA encouraged planning advocates to support efforts in Congress to expand NOAA's Digital Coast initiative.

 The conference closed with oceanographer John Englander detailing the latest on the reality of sea level rise and its potential social and fiscal impacts.
 He issued a call for communities to begin work now on planning for rising coastal waters.

 Beyond these keynotes, water was the focus of many conference sessions and conversations.
-Phoenix featured one of APA’s most expansive tracks on water ever presented.
-It helped planners to learn about the basics of water systems, water environments, and hydrology, and outlined a broad array of policy and management approaches.
-Interdisciplinary approaches and partnerships were on display with training on applying economic cost benefit analyses to water planning and related local capital budgets and programs featuring groups like the Water Research Foundation, Water Environment Research Foundation, Lincoln Institute of Land Policy / Sonoran Institute, the Association of State Flood Plain Managers and the Royal Netherlands Embassy discussing new approaches for working together on improved water management planning.
+Phoenix featured one of APA's most expansive tracks on water ever presented.
+It helped planners learn about the basics of water systems, water environments, and hydrology and outlined a broad array of policy and management approaches.
+Interdisciplinary approaches and partnerships were on display with training on applying economic cost-benefit analyses to water planning and related local capital budgets and programs featuring groups like the Water Research Foundation, Water Environment Research Foundation, Lincoln Institute of Land Policy / Sonoran Institute, the Association of State Flood Plain Managers and the Royal Netherlands Embassy discussing new approaches for working together on improved water management planning.

-In recognition of the challenges posed by water — whether too much, too little or too polluted — APA members convened at the conference to work on a new water policy guide.
+In recognition of the challenges posed by water — whether too much, too little, or too polluted — APA members convened at the conference to work on a new water policy guide.

 The guide took a major step forward when APA's legislative and policy delegates approved it with suggested improvements.
 The central theme of the Water Policy Guide is "One Water," a management approach based on integrated water resource management — essentially a more sustainable model for managing water resources.